serqco/qabstracts/codebook.md

   This code is not a classification of a sentence, but an additional attribute.
   It can never occur alone, only in conjunction with one of the others and should be given last.
+- code `-ignorediff`:
+  If the script flags a coding discrepancy that after discussion you and your fellow coder agree should be left in (because the two codings represent two different reasonable interpretations), add this code in one (and only one) of the codings to mark the discrepancy as resolved.
 - code `limitation:N`:
   information about limitations, threats to validity, and the like of the study or its results.